qeesung/gitaly/doc/object_quarantine.md

 # Git object quarantine during git push

-While receiving a Git push, `git receive-pack` will temporarily put the Git objects sent by the client in a "quarantine directory".
-These objects are moved to the proper object directory during the ref update transaction.
+While receiving a Git push, GitLab can reject pushes using the `pre-receive` Git hook.
+Git has a special "object quarantine" mechanism that allows it to eagerly delete

 This is a Git implementation detail but it matters to GitLab because during a push, GitLab performs its own validations and checks on the